department-of-veterans-affairs/ascent-archetype-service/README.md

 ## Scripted Generation

-Now copy <span style="color:blue">generate.sh</span> and <span style="color:blue">generate.properties</span> to the root directory where you would like to create your project directory.
+Now copy both <span style="color:blue">gensvc.sh</span> and <span style="color:blue">gensvc.properties</span> to the root directory where you would like to create your project directory.
 For example, ~/git

-Edit the generate.properties file with the desired value for each property.
+Edit the <span style="color:blue">gensvc.properties</span> file with the desired value for each property.
 Instructional comments are provided in the properties file.

-In terminal, cd to the directory you copied the shell script to, and run the shell script:
+In terminal, cd to the directory you copied the shell script to, and run the shell script (you may need to make the file executable with chmod):

-	$ cd ~/git
+	$ cd ~/git             # change to the base/root directory
-	$ ./generate.sh
+	$ chmod +x gensvc.sh   # make the script executable
+	$ ./gensvc.sh          # run the script with gensvc.properties
+	$ less gensvc.log      # view the maven logs

 Script notes:
-* Run <span style="color:blue">./generate.sh -h</span> to see script help.
+* Run <span style="color:blue">./gensvc.sh -h</span> to see script help.
 * The project directory you are creating cannot already exist where you execute the script.
 * Output from the script is displayed on screen.
-Detailed maven output is output to <span style="color:blue">generate.log</span>
+Detailed maven output is output to <span style="color:blue">gensvc.log</span>

 ## Manual Generation